KuangXY3/MTB-AMR-classification-CNN/README.md

     python select_important_feaures.py  > feature_selection_tunning_output.txt

+### Build and validate 1D CNN models.
-### Variant features are converted to normalized base counts of fixed length (21) of DNA fragments
+* As multi-inputs of the first layer, variant features are converted to normalized base counts of fixed length (21) of DNA fragments centered at focal variants' loci.
-### centered at focal variants' loci, which were selected by RF feauture selecttion tunning.
-### This architecture is validated by using 10_fold CV.

-Prepare input features and labels into the format for our 1D CNN architecture;
+* Build our 1D CNN architecture.
-Buid CNN model of our architecture
-Train and test 4 models for the 4 first-line TB drugs, respectively.
+* Train and test 4 models for the 4 first-line TB drugs, respectively.

     generateInput4Conv1D_withMultiInput_N_createCNN_trainNtest_on4drugs.py

-Add coverage as an additional feature.
+* Add coverage as an additional feature.

     generateInput4Conv1D_withMultiInput_N_createCNN_trainNtest_on4drugs_withCoverage.py